 For year-round planning, explore our Japan Seasonal Guides for Families, including detailed resources for spring, summer, autumn, winter, and our full Best Time to Visit Japan with Kids guide.

-Disclaimer: This post contains affiliate links.
-If you click to purchase, it’s at no extra cost to you… when you book through our links, you help support LuNi Travels and the family guides we create!
+Affiliate Disclosure: This post contains affiliate links.
+If you click to purchase, it’s at no extra cost to you.
+When you book through our links, you help support LuNi Travels and the family guides we create!

 Why Book Ahead?
 It’s quicker, avoids long lines, helps skip language barriers, prevents sold-out attractions, and solves payment issues at places that don’t accept credit cards. *Prices are subject to change.